Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 Is that in the Constitution?

-It's like uh uh so if you're propo if you're opposed uh to imposing a f uh a national uh regime of economic sclerosis that will make this country seize up uh from Maine to Hawaii, you're anti-American.
+So if you're opposed to imposing a national regime of economic sclerosis that will make this country seize up from Maine to Hawaii, you're anti-American.

-I saw a thing today uh in the Wall Street Journal that Obama's latest plan is to take over take over the uh take over the airlines, apparently.
+I saw a thing today in the Wall Street Journal that Obama's latest plan is to take over the airlines, apparently.

-Uh he's uh in in uh the w the Wall Street Journals uh talking that, you know, Obama may have to uh wind up running the airlines.
+He's in the Wall Street Journal's talking that Obama may have to wind up running the airlines.

-Uh well, the passenger rail, Amtrak, that's already government owned.
+Well, the passenger rail Amtrak, that's already government-owned.

-Um that's that that's that's uh the the state of America in the year two thousand and nine.
+That's the state of America in the year 2009.

 And it shouldn't be my position as some wacky foreigner to have to point this out.

-But this is the precise inversion uh of everything that the United States was founded on.
+But this is the precise inversion of everything that the United States was founded on.

-Uh and this is the antithesis of the world that Congressman Waxman uh is building for us.
+And this is the antithesis of the world that Congressman Waxman is building for us.

-And I will say this, by the way, for the the left.
+And I will say this, by the way, for the left.

-If you go back and you read the that Obama piece from 1983, where he's espousing his Peter Tosh rastiferian reggae view of social justice.
+If you go back and you read that Obama piece from 1983, where he's espousing his Peter Tosh, Rastafarian reggae view of social justice, when the left take power, they don't waste any time.

-But Obama knows that if he just keeps throwing this stuff at the wall, uh that in the end uh a lot of it will slip through unscrutinized, like these 1,200 page bills that nobody bothers to read, or that cap and trade one, which actually didn't exist in written form at the time they voted for it.
+But Obama knows that if he just keeps throwing this stuff at the wall, That in the end, a lot of it will slip through unscrutinized, like these 1,200-page bills that nobody bothers to read, or that cap-and-trade one, which actually didn't exist in written form at the time they voted for it.

 What did they vote for?

-They voted for a concept that existed in uh Nancy Pelosi's head.
+They voted for a concept that existed in Nancy Pelosi's head.

-It was 1,200 pages that they were throwing so much pork at that the little tippy tapy typing fingers of the poor uh congressional stenographers couldn't type as fast as as Democratic congressmen can spend.
+It was 1,200 pages that they were throwing so much pork at that the little tippy-tappy typing fingers of the poor congressional stenographers couldn't type as fast as Democratic congressmen can spend.

-It's like that ghost of Michael Jackson that was supposedly seen wandering through Neverland on the footage uh on on on uh Larry King Live or whatever it was the other night, where Larry thought he saw the spectral form of Michael Jackson hovering down uh in one of the hallways.
+It's like that ghost of Michael Jackson that was supposedly seen wandering through Neverland on the footage on Larry King Live or whatever it was the other night, where Larry thought he saw the spectral form of Michael Jackson hovering down in one of the hallways.

 That's what this bill is.

-It's like it's the ghost of Michael Jackson with a with a huge great price tag stuck to it.
+It's like it's the ghost of Michael Jackson with a huge great price tag stuck to it.

 It has no corporeal existence, but they voted to spend it anyway.

-Uh this this uh c this bill is the and again this is where Congressman Waxman is wrong.
+This bill is the, and again, this is where Congressman Waxman is wrong.

 It's not un-American to demand that your legislators read their legislation.